Enbridge's economic impact on British Columbia

 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

-- Enbridge paid $74.4 million in property tax across British Columbia for our energy projects, pipelines and related facilities, such as compressor stations;
+- Enbridge paid $63.7 million in property tax across British Columbia for our energy projects, pipelines and related facilities, such as compressor stations.

-- Enbridge paid $105.3 million in other taxes (including payroll tax, fuel tax, and excise tax) across B.C.; and
+- Enbridge paid $54.3 million in corporate income tax, and $49.4 million in other taxes (including carbon tax, payroll tax, fuel tax, and excise tax) across B.C.

-- Our operating and administrative expenditures in B.C., such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $20 million;
+- Our operating and administrative expenditures in B.C., such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $354 million.

-- Enbridge paid $78.5 million in base salary to our B.C.-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $19.4 million in total wages to our B.C.-based permanent and temporary employees—much of that injected directly into the provincial economy; and

-- Enbridge invested $500,680 in community-strengthening initiatives across British Columbia—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $965,690 in community-strengthening initiatives across British Columbia—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.